 10 of 10

 In some cases, you may want to number the map series pages beginning with a number other than 1.
-For example, you may be creating a map book, and want the first three pages to be the title, the table of contents, and an overview map.
-The maps from the map series begin on page four.
+For example, you may be creating a map book and want the first three pages to be the title, the table of contents, and an overview map.
+The maps from the map series begin on page 4.
 In that case, you can set Page Number to 4, and the map series will be numbered sequentially beginning with the number 4.

 This option is not available if Page Number is set to a field, because the numbering will be set by the field.

-You can apply different map rotations, measured in degrees, to each page in your map series based on a field in the index feature.
-For example, a strip map often follows a linear feature such as a river or highway, with each page of map series focusing on a different segment of the feature.
+You can apply different map rotations, measured in degrees, to each page in a map series based on a field in the index feature.
+For example, a strip map often follows a linear feature such as a river or highway, with each page of the map series focusing on a different segment of the feature.
 To make the pages more readable, you can rotate the map to align the edges of the index feature with the edges of the layout page.
 The Strip Map Index Features tool, which creates a strip map index feature, also generates a field with the appropriate rotation values for your input.
-The Calculate Grid Convergence Angle tool also creates values that can be used to rotate the map to true north for each map page in your series.
+The Calculate Grid Convergence Angle tool also creates values that can be used to rotate the map to true north for each map page in the series.

-You can use different spatial references for different pages in your map series based on a field in the index layer.
+You can use different spatial references for different pages in the map series based on a field in the index layer.
 The following are the procedures you can use to record spatial references in a field: